democracyworks/kehaar/docs/wire-up.md

 `streaming-handler-function` should be a function of a single argument, like `handler-function`, but should always return a sequence (lazy, if you like) or a core.async channel.
 Each value in the sequence or on the channel will be returned to the client in order.
+When returning a core.async channel, you must close the channel when there are no more values.

 `wire-up/start-responder!` and `wire-up/start-streaming-responder!`
 all take an extra optional argument for the number of threads to take